 - In the worst cases, premature death

 If you or a loved one has suffered after receiving treatment from a doctor, then you may want to get in touch with a medical negligence lawyer in Illinois.
-You can learn more about your potential medical malpractice claim and how to proceed with the claim.
-The major hurdle of dealing with a medical malpractice claim frequently entails negotiating with insurance companies.
+You can learn more about your potential medical malpractice claim and how to proceed.
+The major hurdle of dealing with a medical malpractice claim is frequently negotiating with insurance companies.
 A lawyer is well-equipped and has experience in negotiating with insurance companies and can ensure that you do not accept a payout that is too low for the injuries that you have suffered from medical malpractice.

 According to Becker’s Hospital Review, statistics show that the number of medical malpractice cases being filed in the United States is only increasing every year.
-In 2011, there were over 12,000 payouts made for medical malpractice.
-The majority of claims were settled outside of court.
-Statistics show that over 93 percent of payouts resulted from settlements in 2011.
+In 2011, there were more than 12,000 payouts made for medical malpractice, and the majority of claims were settled outside of court.
+Statistics show that more than 93 percent of payouts resulted from settlements in 2011.

-Medical malpractice can not continue to go unacknowledged in the United States.
-In 2011, over 31 percent of medical malpractice claims involved the death of a loved one.
-Over 19 percent of medical malpractice claims involved a serious permanent injury to a loved one.
+Medical malpractice cannot continue to go unacknowledged in the United States.
+In 2011, more than 31 percent of medical malpractice claims involved the death of a loved one, and more than 19 percent of medical malpractice claims involved a serious permanent injury to a loved one.

 To Err is Human; to Suffer is Unacceptable